indaco/static-templ-plus/README.md

 ### Setting Up Git Hooks

 We use Git hooks to automate versioning and ensure code quality.
 After cloning the repository, you must set up the Git hooks by running the following script.
-This step ensures that the hooks are properly installed and executed on every commit.
+This step ensures that the hooks are properly installed and executed when needed.

 1. Clone the repository: